jd-vandenbor/AI-House-value-Predictor/README.md

 1. Frame the problem : it is a supervised regression algorithm with batch learning.

 2. Select a performance measure.
-We will be using the Root Mean square.
+We will be using the Root Mean squared error.

 3. Downloaded the data set ans split it into two straitfied sets for training and test set